zlthinker/zlthinker.github.io/project/_posts/2018-01-01-scale-invariant-image-matching.md

 # Datasets

-### Ground-Aerial Dataset
+### The Ground-Aerial Dataset

 This dataset encompasses a collection of ground and aerial images.
-It is composed of three individual blocks (see table below) each of which is captured from both street views (of resolution $$4000\times3000$$) and ground views (of resolution $$4032\times3024$$).
+It is composed of three individual blocks (see table below) each of which is captured from both aerial views (of resolution $$4000\times3000$$) and street views (of resolution $$4032\times3024$$).
 3D reconstruction from such image sets is challenging due to the abrupt scale difference, as shown in the figure below.

 | Area | #Images | #Aerial images | #Ground images |
 |:----:|:-------:|:--------------:|:--------------:|